Logo Copyright © 2007 NCCG - All Rights Reserved

 a balm for the righteous"

-The Olive Branch (Volume I) is a collection of late twentieth century revelations, prophecies, visions and inspired apostolic counsel received from God over a ten year period (1986-96), principally through a single revelator though with contributions from others.
+The Olive Branch (Volume I) is a collection of late twentieth century revelations, prophecies, visions and inspired apostolic counsel received from Elohim (God) over a ten year period (1986-96), principally through a single revelator though with contributions from others.

-At a time when the increasingly vocal and influential New Age religion, with its dangerous mish-mash of occultic doctrines and practices, is trumpeting a "new age of Aquarius" in which it believes it will make a major leap forward at the end of the twentieth century, it is appropriate that the true God of Creation, Yahweh, the author of the greatest Book that has ever been, and ever will be -- the Bible -- should bring forth a new Word for the Christian community to enable it to meet the challenges of the forthcoming millennium and its mushrooming neo-paganism.
+At a time when the increasingly vocal and influential New Age/Occult religion, with its dangerous mish-mash of occultic doctrines and practices, is trumpeting a "new age of Aquarius" in which it believes it will make a major leap forward at the end of the twentieth century, it is appropriate that the true Creator, Yahweh-Elohim, our Heavenly Father and author of the greatest Book that has ever been, and ever will be -- the Bible -- should bring forth a new Davar (Word) for the Christian and Messianic community to enable it to meet the challenges of the forthcoming millennium and its mushrooming neo-paganism.

 The Olive Branch and the Bible